 Dr. Dougherty is a Certified Physician Leader in Administration.
 He was selected for and completed a Senior Leadership Development Program, a National Health Policy Fellowship and holds a Certificate in Finance from the University of California, San Diego – Rady School of Management.
 He was voted Family Physician of the Year for Missouri in 2014, named Education Health Care Headliner by VegasInc Magazine in 2018 and was recently selected to serve as a Governor for the Salt Lake Chamber of Commerce.

 Dean Brown attended Harvard University, and served as Senior Director for Kaplan Medical’s Institutional Programs before joining Noorda-COM.
+She holds a Master’s in Higher Education Administration.
 At Kaplan she managed teams for over 130 partner institutions including all US and Caribbean allopathic and osteopathic medical schools, dental schools, pharmacy schools and physician assistant schools.
 Ms. Brown was selected as Curriculum Director for the Kaplan Medical Advisory Council in 2016 and had been a Faculty Development lead since 2006.
 She brings an in-depth knowledge of licensing exam standards and trends to the Associated Dean for Academic Affairs position.
 She has received certificates in leadership from Columbia Business School, in Healthcare Innovation from the Harvard Macy Institute, and is a Nutrition Therapist.

 Dr. Embley obtained a bachelor’s degree in accounting from the University of Utah and followed that with an MBA with a finance emphasis at Brigham Young University.
 After completing his MBA, Dr. Embley worked for many years with Intel Corporation and other companies in several locations through the world.
 He received his Doctor of Osteopathic Medicine degree from Arizona College of Osteopathic Medicine and completed his residency in family medicine at Utah Valley Hospital in Provo, serving his final year as chief resident.
 After residency, Dr. Embley practiced in Gunnison, Utah as a small town full-scope doctor.
 Dr. Embley comes to Noorda-COM most recently from a family medicine and urgent care clinic in Eagle Mountain, Utah.
 During that time in Eagle Mountain, he also served as Chief Medical Officer for Revere Health, which is the largest independent multispecialty physician group in Utah.